Can you provide examples of what programming and support might look like?

 How is the winner selected?

 The Current awardee is selected through a two-part nomination process.
-Input from the Collaborative Committee is used to first select three nominators of varying expertise and backgrounds in the arts.
-These nominators will propose a list of Tacoma artists whose work demonstrates excellence in execution.
-From that pool, the final juror will conduct a studio visit with each of the three finalists to review some of their work and ultimately select one awardee.
+Input from the Collaborative Committee is used to first select nominators of varying expertise, highly regarded arts leaders, curators and artists.
+The nominators will propose a list of Tacoma artists whose work demonstrates excellence in execution.
+From that pool, the final juror will conduct a studio visit with each of the finalists to review some of their work and ultimately select one awardee.

 What is the Collaborative Committee?